ibi-group/otp-middleware/docs/trip-monitoring.md

 - The same interlining between routes must exist (where the same vehicle continues as a different route at a terminus)
 - The start times and end times are the same.

-Note that suggesting alternate itineraries if no matching itinerary is found is not implemented yet.
+[!NOTE] Suggesting alternate itineraries if no matching itinerary is found is not implemented yet.

 #### Itinerary Matching Attempts